Emerald Rotary | Serving the Community

 Ian is the longest-serving of the three, having been involved with the club for close to twenty years.

-A former president of AgForce, the peak representative organisation of Queensland’s rural producers, Ian has been heavily involved in agricultural representation.
+Ian is a former president of AgForce, the peak representative organisation of Queensland’s rural producers.
+He has been heavily involved in agricultural representation.

 “I’ve seen the development of this club,” he says.